-People who work at the Hogg Foundation for Mental Health share a passion for promoting mental health in Texas.
-Every employee is a valued member of the team and plays an important role in carrying out the foundation’s mission, from grant making to policy work to public education.
-Foundation staff members are employed by The University of Texas at Austin.
-If you have questions about employment opportunities or the application process, contact Bridget Lawrence – (512) 471-2982.
+People who work at the Hogg Foundation share a passion for promoting mental health and well-being for all Texans.
+Every employee is a valued member of the team and plays an important role in carrying out the foundation’s mission, from grantmaking to policy work and community education.
+Learn about our vision, mission and values.

 The Hogg Foundation for Mental Health is in the Division of Diversity and Community Engagement at The University of Texas at Austin.
 The university is an equal opportunity/affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age, citizenship status, Vietnam era or special disabled veteran’s status, or sexual orientation.